Post updated by Jessica Glendinning

 I didn’t want to spend an hour taking a course on Thinkific.
 So I decided to dive headlong in the expanse of course building space and get to it.

-When you click on My Courses from your dashboard, you then can click on the new course that was created for you.
+When you click on “Manage Learning Content” and then “Courses” from your dashboard, you then can click on the new course that was created for you.
 Opening up your course brings you to a templated landing page, like this:

 As you scroll down the template, Thinkific gives you suggestions and examples to create a beautiful (and converting) course landing page.

-Let’s head over to the Curriculum tab and get this course started.
+Let’s head back to the Curriculum tab and get this course started.

-Just like the landing page template, the curriculum page gives you placeholder content and suggestions on what to put in your lessons:
+Much like the landing page template, the curriculum page gives you example content and suggestions about how to use the mini-course template, and what to put in your lessons:

 First lesson entered and saved: